GryllsAddons/ShaguTweaks-mods/README.md

 ## Installation
 #### The mods included with this download require [ShaguTweaks](https://shagu.org/ShaguTweaks/) to work.

-1. Install [ShaguTweaks](https://shagu.org/ShaguTweaks/) if not already installed.
-2. Unpack the Zip file included with this download.
+1. Unpack the Zip file included with this download.
-3. Copy the "ShaguTweaks-mods-main" folder to your AddOns folder.
+2. Copy the "ShaguTweaks-mods-main" folder to your AddOns folder.
-4. Rename the folder to "ShaguTweaks-mods"
+3. Rename the folder to "ShaguTweaks-mods"
-5. Once in game, enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options).
+4. Once in game, enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options).
-6. (Optional) The download contains an image file containing alternative high resolution unitframe class icons (UI-Classes-Circles.tga).
+5. (Optional) The download contains an image file containing alternative high resolution unitframe class icons (UI-Classes-Circles.tga).
 Copy this file from the "Optional" folder to  "\Interface\AddOns\ShaguTweaks\img".

 ## Mods